 - Volume 1-Volume 1 includes all federally required elements of a disaster mitigation plan that apply to the entire planning area.
 This includes the description of the planning process, public involvement strategy, goals and objectives, countywide hazard risk assessment, countywide mitigation actions, and a plan maintenance strategy.
-The following appendices at the end of Volume 1 include supporting information: - Appendix A-Public involvement materials
+The following appendices at the end of Volume 1 include supporting information: - Appendix A-Public involvement materials - Appendix B-Summary of federal and state programs and laws - Appendix C-Detailed risk assessment results

-- Appendix B-Summary of federal and state programs and laws - Appendix C-Concepts and methods used for hazard mapping - Appendix D-Detailed risk assessment results - Appendix E-Plan adoption resolutions from Planning Partners - Volume 2-Volume 2 includes all federally required jurisdiction-specific elements, in annexes for each participating jurisdiction.
+- Appendix D-Plan adoption resolutions from Planning Partners - Volume 2-Volume 2 includes all federally required jurisdiction-specific elements, in annexes for each participating jurisdiction.
 It includes a description of the participation requirements that each jurisdiction agreed to, as well as instructions and templates that the partners used to complete their annexes.